Defining annotations

 id

-Generally, there can be an unspecified number of
+There can be any number of

 name